Section 114.053 of the Estates Code

 This section in substance exempts a transfer on death deed from those requirements.
 Cf. Lowe v.
 Ragland, 297 S.W.2d 668, 671 (Tex.
 1957) ("Our action likewise assumes that the [inter vivos] deeds were correctly held void as testamentary."); Hawes v.
 Nicholas, 10 S.W.
 558, 558 (Tex.
 1889) ("This paper was styled a 'deed,' and shortly after its execution was acknowledged by the maker, and recorded as [an inter vivos] deed by the county clerk of Calhoun county.").

-Another consequence of this key section: the subject real property passes to the beneficiary outside the regular probate process and is not included in the transferor's probate estate.
-Cf. Transfer on Death Deed at 1 ("It works similarly to a life insurance policy or a payable on death bank account because the asset passes directly to the beneficiary named in the transfer on death deed outside the probate system when the owner dies.").
+Another consequence of this key section: the property passes to the beneficiary outside the regular probate process and is not included in the transferor's probate estate.
+Cf. Texas Legislature Creates New Way To Transfer Real Property Upon Death at 1 ("It works similarly to a life insurance policy or a payable on death bank account because the asset passes directly to the beneficiary named in the transfer on death deed outside the probate system when the owner dies.").

 No appellate court decision has interpreted any section of the TRPTODA.